 Cerro Bayo lies on the eastern side of the Andes Mountains with elevations ranging between 200 and 1,400 m above sea level.
 Topography varies from steep mountain valleys to rolling farmland.
 The area had been largely agricultural in nature prior to the volcanic eruption of the Hudson Volcano in 1991, when the area was covered in ash.
 Subsequent recovery of vegetation in the area is limited to grasses and trees.
-The landforms in the area consist of glacially eroded valleys and glacial till soils deposits.
+The landforms in the area consist of glacially eroded valleys and glacial till deposits.

 Au and Ag mineralization at Cerro Bayo was identified by Freeport Chilean Exploration Corporation ("FCEC") in 1984.
 FCEC continued field exploration until 1989.
 FCEC stopped its exploration on the property in 1989 and sold the property to Coeur.
 Coeur resumed exploration on the property in early 1990.
 A feasibility study, completed in 1994, resulted in a production decision in the Laguna Verde area.
 A standard flotation mill was constructed at this location in late 1994 and production started in early 1995, predominantly using surface mining methods.
-Mining operations were halted in November, 2000 because of falling metal prices and declining open pit reserves.
+Mining operations were halted in November 2000 because of falling metal prices and declining open pit reserves.
 Coeur conducted exploration drilling in 2000 and delineated a high-grade vein system near the Cerro Bayo dome.
 Located 12 km east of the mill at Laguna Verde, this area was the focus of engineering and economic evaluations in 2001.
 During this period, two underground ramps were collared to intercept the main Lucero vein at depth.
-Underground mine development and re-start of the Laguna Verde processing plant were completed between November, 2001, and April, 2002.
+Underground mine development and re-start of the Laguna Verde processing plant were completed between November 2001, and April 2002.

-In October, 2008, Coeur once again put the property on care and maintenance.
+In October 2008, Coeur once again put the property on care and maintenance.
 The operations were suspended due to the downturn in the economy and a lack of developed ore.
-The mining operations were based on reserves contained in the veins of Cerro Bayo and Laguna Verde
+The mining operations were based on Mineral Reserves contained in the veins of Cerro Bayo and Laguna Verde.

-After purchasing the property in August, 2010, Mandalay reinitiated pre-production capital and operating development on the Dagny and Fabiola mines in the third quarter of 2010, restarted the plant with stockpiled ore in the first quarter of 2011, and ramped-up production to 1,200 tpd from the Dagny, Fabiola, and Delia NW mines by the end of 2012.
+After purchasing the property in August 2010, Mandalay reinitiated pre-production capital and operating development on the Dagny and Fabiola mines in the third quarter of 2010.
+In the first quarter of 2011, Mandalay restarted the plant with stockpiled ore, and by the end of 2012 ramped-up production to 1,200 tpd from the Dagny, Fabiola, and Delia NW mines.
 In 2013, a second internal decline was started in Delia NW mine, the purpose of which was to facilitate a ramp-up in production to 1,400 tpd in 2014, which was achieved during the final quarter of 2014.
 In 2014, the primary capital development was initiated for the Delia SE mine.
-Production in the Delia SE and Coyita mines are expected to replace production from the Fabiola mine, which was completed during 2016.
+Production in the Delia SE and Coyita mines commenced in 2016 and replaced production from the Fabiola and Dagny mines.